knapsy/knapsy.github.io/source/_posts/2014-10-16-knock-knock-vm-walkthrough.markdown

 But first, how do I know what exactly to extract?
 I will need to know offset of where to start and length of the input I need.

-With trial and error (basically passing in input of varying lengths and checking address of return address in gdb), I was able to figure out how many bytes to pass in to overwrite the return address (4124 bytes).
+With trial and error (basically passing in input of varying lengths and checking value of return address in gdb), I was able to figure out how many bytes to pass in to overwrite the return address (4124 bytes).

 Cool, now we need to know where to start.